LightFiLimited/lf-documentation/docs/sensors/BACnet.md

 The Hoth sensor measures temperature, relative humidity and its own battery level.

-The sensor requires a configuration with a LightFi Base sensor in order to be visible on the BACnet network.

-This sensor will appear as a BACnet device on the BACnet network created by the BACnet router internal to the Base sensor.

 | Object Type   | Object ID | Object Name                          | Present Value                               |
 |---------------|-----------|--------------------------------------|---------------------------------------------|
 | Device        | (1)       | LightFi_MS1-AABBCCDDEEFF (2)         | N/A                                         |